mattermost/docs/source/onboard/ad-ldap.rst

      - Create a new workspace and create an account using email and password, which is automatically assigned the **System Administrator** role since it is the first account created.
 You may also assign the role to another account.

 2. **Configure AD/LDAP.**
-     - Go to **System Console > Authentication > AD/LDAP** and fill in AD/LDAP settings based on the :ref:`configuration settings documentation <configure/authentication-configuration-settings:ad ldap>`.
+     - Go to **System Console > Authentication > AD/LDAP** and fill in AD/LDAP settings based on the :ref:`configuration settings documentation <configure/authentication-configuration-settings:ad/ldap>`.

 3. **Confirm that AD/LDAP sign-on is enabled.**
      - After AD/LDAP has been enabled, confirm that users can log in using AD/LDAP credentials.